 Grace tore a morsel from the dense wedge of bread and rolled it between the pads of her thumb and forefinger before popping it into her mouth.
 Unlike Daniel's, Grace's own appetite was lacking and, though she wished it might do the same amount of good for her as she anticipated for her beleaguered companion, the rich wheaty flavor of the bread unfailingly turned to that of sawdust on her tongue.

 As if her thoughts of Tannicke had beckoned him to her, the tall bronzed figure suddenly strode through the front door.
 Along with a draft of cool morning air, Tannicke brought with him a squirrel which hung by its ruddy tail at the man's hip.
-Grace watched as Tannicke closed the door behind him and slipped off a mantle of fur as well as his bow and quiver.
+Grace watched as Tannicke closed the door behind him and slipped off the wolf-fur mantle she'd worn the previous day, hanging beside it his bow and quiver.
 Having only seen her father use traps for hunting or on occasion his matchlock rifle for larger game, Grace wondered what it would be like to watch Tannicke let fly one of his slender arrows to bring down beast or fowl.

-"Cowompanu sin," Tannicke said brightly in greeting as he sidestepped between the trio to reach the warm fire crackling in the hearth.
+"Cowompanu sin," Tannicke said brightly in greeting as he sidestepped between the three seated to reach the warm fire crackling in the hearth.
 "Sleep...well?" he asked as he stood before the flames, directing his question more fixedly towards Grace than the others.

 She met his gaze without hesitation and prayed her own voice would sound as light as his, "Indeed, I thank you." she said and was rewarded with Tannicke's soft smile and nod of pleasure.